 Sir Kenneth George Luke (1896-1971) was a successful business man and VFL football administrator.
 He became a partner in a metal-spinning and silverware business in Carlton in 1921, becoming the owner by 1925.
 It would become a successful silverware and military accoutrement firm and also made hospital equipment.
 In 1953 it was floated as a public company.
 The name changed to Luke Ltd in 1976 and was taken over by National Consolidated Ltd in 1983.

 From 1935 -1945 K. G. Luke made brass, copper, oxidised and white metal buttons for military needs, as well as brooches, badges, buckles and identity disks, as well as heated food trolleys.
-The button below is interesting: After the battle for Guadalcanal the First Marine Division came to Australia for a retrofit and the ‘Australian Battle Jacket’ was made for them in 1943.
+The button below is interesting: After the battle for Guadalcanal the First Marine Division came to Australia to be rested, particularily in Melbourne.
+They required warmer clothes for winter and so the ‘Australian Battle Jacket’ was made for them in 1943.
 It was referred to as the Vandegrift jacket.
-This style of button is known as a ‘Great Seal button’, and has been made by many different firms for the U.S. army since 1902.